lvanschilfgaarde/lordcephei.github.io/pages/cl_general.md

     --rpos=fnam     tells the program to read site positions from file ``fnam'' after the input file has been read.
 Data is read following a standard format for 2D arrays.
-                    This page more fully describes how site data are read.

     --fixpos[:tol=#]
     --fixpos[:#]    tells the symmetry finder to adjust positions